-- 1 Locate the hinge cap on the display back cover. - 2 Remove the two (M2x3) screws that secure the hinge caps to the chassis. - 3 Pinch the hinge caps to release it from the ribs on the display back cover and then slide inwards to remove the hinge caps from the display hinge.
+- 1 Locate the hinge cap on the display back cover. - 2 Remove the two (M2x2.5) screws that secure the hinge caps to the chassis. - 3 Pinch the hinge caps to release the hinge caps from the ribs on the display back cover and then slide inwards to remove the hinge caps from the display hinge.